Tips for parents with children growing up in our digital world

 Establish your family guidelines.

 Teach your children about technology from a young age and teach them healthy habits.
-As you wouldn’t trust your children with a baby sitter you knew nothing about same goes for trusting the online world.
+As you wouldn’t trust your children with a baby sitter you knew nothing about, the same goes for trusting the online world.
 Do your homework, keep an eye out for their usage and interaction.

 Studies show the use of digital media at night can interfere with sleep quality.
 Thirty minutes before bed think about restricting computer, phone or tablet usage for at least 30 minutes before bed.